Looking uphill near the top of Towhead. Photos and trail review by Bruce on July 8, 2024.

 From Sanpete, drive north on US-89 to Fairview.

-At the top of Fairview Canyon, pass the entry to Skyline Drive at mile 14, then turn to the right to park at the Big Rift trailhead and ATV/snowmobile staging area.
+At the top of Fairview Canyon, pass the entry to Skyline Drive at mile 14, then turn to the right to park at the Big Drift trailhead and ATV/snowmobile staging area.
 ATV Route 12 links the two south corners of the parking lot.
 The uphill side is the path to the Skyline Drive for your counterclockwise loop ride.
 The uphill end of the Spring Canyon trail is marked by a metal post just west of the toilet, should you want to ride clockwise.
 (The lower trailhead is another 4 miles downhill on SR 31.)